The Four Faces

 The days that followed were exactly the way they had imagined.
 It was wonderful, an adventure that allowed them to see the kingdom; there were so many towns to explore.
 They had food and shelter in abundance because in every town they were recognized and treated as royalty.
 They did not need to pay for anything and slept in warm beds every night.
 When the town life became too boring, The Four Faces would camp outside a town and enjoy the beautiful weather and nature.
 Life was good, and The Four Faces were not in a hurry.

 Days became weeks.
 The Four Faces completely forgot about the reason for their adventure, until one day . . .

 Purchase your copy

 The Four Faces is available in Paperback, Hard cover and eBook.
-Here are two links to purchase your own copy.
+Here are some links to purchase your own copy.